Tesla’s Australian chair made $306 million as profits fell

 The chair of Tesla sold stock worth $230 million while profits at Elon Musk's carmaker plunged

-NEW YORK (AP) — The chair of Tesla sold more than $230 million of company stock since Elon Musk's endorsement of Donald Trump triggered boycotts and protests against his cars, sending its profits and stock price plunging.
+The chair of Tesla sold more than $230 million in company stock since Elon Musk’s endorsement of Donald Trump alienated car buyers and dragged profits lower.

 Read Full ArticleCoverage Details